slurmulon/generator-collector/README.md

 For example, imagine that whenever we load `site` from one component, we want that data to be cached across all components and do not want to refetch `site` again until we clear that cache.

-To solve this problem, we can achieve a stateful solution by simply hoisting invocation up in our execution scope.
+To solve this problem, we can achieve a stateful solution by simply hoisting invocation higher in our call scope.

 ##### Stateful / Singleton